stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Notes that some OBJ files start with a group declaration, so the `append` method ignores the case where no vertex data has been added to the current group.
+Notes that some OBJ files start with a group declaration, so the `start` method ignores the case where no vertex data has been added to the current group.

 To complete the loader we register the remaining command parsers: